Keenwawa/slate/source/includes/orders.md

 ref_id | yes  | The reference ID for the order in the partner system.
-This ID is expected to be unique for every new order. store_id | yes | Store where the order will be created user | yes | The user object (see below)
+This ID is expected to be unique for every new order. store_id | yes | Store where the order will be created user | yes | The user object (see below) status_board_display_name | no | Name that will be displayed on the status board to inform the customer of their order.
+If not supplied the name will be infered from the user's first and last name.

 <!---
 timeslot_start_time| no | Defines a pickup time that enables orders to be scheduled.
 The available time slots for a store can be retrieved from the 'Find store available time slots' API.